Will the UK recognise my marriage if it took place abroad?

 How much does a divorce cost in the UK?

-At the most basic level, there’s a divorce fee of £612 to pay to the court.
+At the most basic level, there’s a court fee of £612 to pay when filing for a divorce.
 It is nonrefundable once you receive the notice of your divorce.

 If you choose to use a solicitor, you'll also need to factor in their fees.
 For an uncontested divorce (where both spouses agree), solicitor costs can range from £500 to £1,500 plus VAT.
 For more complex cases involving finances, property, or children, costs can rise significantly, sometimes into the thousands.